onveo/nodejs-challenge/README.md

 + You must produce a report with any common format, CSV, JSON, XML, etc.
 + Your report must show, which station's `stream_url` is valid and which is not.
 + Your report must show the total number of stations and categories.
-+ Your report must show the total number of valid & invalid stations and categories  per category
++ Your report must show the total number of valid & invalid stations per category
-+ Your report must show the total number of valid & invalid stations
 + Your application must be able to handle any number of categories and stations.
-+ You should think about performance concerns.
++ You should think about performance concerns.``